-Each fall, the Myriad Botanical Gardens, a 17-acre exotic plant paradise with over 1,000 species of flora from six continents, opens a special section of the gardens dedicated to pumpkins.
-Over 16,000 pumpkins are brought to the Children's Garden to transform it into a New England themed Pumpkin Town.
-Pumpkinville will be open from October 5 through 21, 2018, and admission is free for members of the Gardens but $6 for non-members.
+Each fall, the Myriad Botanical Gardens, a 17-acre exotic plant paradise found in downtown OKC with over 1,000 species of flora from six continents, opens a special section of the gardens dedicated to pumpkins.
+Over 16,000 pumpkins are brought to the Children's Garden to transform it into a New England-themed pumpkin town with fall decorations, harvest-themed vendors, a carousel, and fun activities like games and crafts.
+Pumpkinville will be open from October 11 through 27, 2019.

-Ultimate Terrors, Terror on 10th Street, and Trail of Terrors are among the top-rated Oklahoma City haunted attractions that will be returning for the 2018 season.
-However, there are more than a handful of these spooky attractions to choose from, each with its own unique take on the holiday of terrors.
+The Sanctuary and the Guthrie Haunts ScareGrounds are among the top-rated OKC haunted attractions that will be returning for the 2019 season.
+However, there are more than a handful of these spooky attractions to choose from, each with its own unique take on the scary holiday.
 Unfortunately, none of these destinations are appropriate for younger children, so you'll have to leave the kids at home to enjoy these area favorites.

-The Oklahoma City Zoo will host its 35th annual Haunt the Zoo Halloween event on Saturdays and Sundays, October 20, 22, 27, and 28, 2018.
-Featuring trick-or-treating booths, a ghost train, and DJ dance parties.
+The Oklahoma City Zoo will host its 36th annual Haunt the Zoo Halloween event on the last two weekends of October 2019, featuring trick-or-treating booths, a ghost train, and DJ dance parties.
 Each year continues to set attendance records, and it's one of the top places in the metro for parents to bring their children for safe Halloween fun.
-The cost of admission to the zoo includes all Haunt the Zoo activities, but you can also purchase trick-or-treat bags for an additional fee.

-On Fridays, Saturdays, and Sundays from September 29 to October 28, 2018, Frontier City turns into a haunted amusement park each evening as part of its annual Frightfest celebration.
-Featuring costumed ghouls and monsters, a trick-or-treat trail for kids, and a great haunted house for older visitors, Frontier City is a great place to spend the day with the whole family and enjoy the night with older kids and adults.
-Admission to Frightfest activities is free with park admission, but the haunted house costs a little extra.
+On weekend evenings in October, Frontier City in OKC turns into a haunted amusement park as part of its annual Frightfest celebration.
+Featuring costumed ghouls and monsters, entertaining saloon and gunfighter shows, a trick-or-treat trail for kids, Halloween dance parties, and a spooky haunted house for older visitors, Frontier City is a great place to spend the day with the whole family and enjoy the night with older kids and adults.

-The community of Bricktown goes all out for Halloween each year for the annual Brick-or-Treat event, held on October 29, 2018.
+The community of Bricktown, just east of the Downtown Business District in OKC, goes all out for Halloween for the annual Brick-or-Treat event held on the last Monday of October.
 You can take the kids to Bricktown for trick-or-treating at district businesses where owners and employees will be dressed in full costumes.
-Additionally, children must be under age 14 and dressed in a costume to participate in the candy giveaways.
-Events are centralized around Mickey Mantle Plaza at the Chickasaw Bricktown Ballpark (where you can grab a map) and run from 4 to 7 p.m.
+Children must be under age 14 and dressed in a costume to participate in the candy giveaways.
+The event includes a pumpkin-painting station, mascots from local teams, and many fun costumes.
+Events are centralized around Mickey Mantle Plaza at the Chickasaw Bricktown Ballpark (where you can grab a map).

-Each year, the Oklahoma Railway Museum dedicates two days to providing children with a few spooks and thrills aboard the Halloween Train.
-In 2018, you can take this fun-filled adventure on October 27 and 28 several times daily.
-Trains depart from the Museum Depot, which will also have a moon bounce, a miniature golf course, and treats for the kids on-site before the train leaves the station.
-Put on your Halloween costume and enjoy one of the special holiday train rides at the Oklahoma Railway Museum.
+Each year, the Oklahoma Railway Museum dedicates two October days to providing children with a few spooks and thrills aboard the Halloween Train.
+Trains depart several times a day from the historic Oakwood Depot on the Oklahoma Railway Museum grounds, and feature a moon bounce, a miniature golf course, and treats for the kids on-site before leaving the station.
+Put on your Halloween costume and enjoy one of the special holiday train rides.

-Take the short drive to Shawnee for the annual Boo on Bell Street if you want a fun, safe event for the entire family.
-Held in historic downtown, Shawnee's Boo on Bell is presented by Safe Events for Families in conjunction with other non-profit organizations and has carnival games, live music, a costume contest, car show, story-telling, trick-or-treating, and much more.
-Events in 2018 take place on October 27.
+Take the short drive about 35 miles to Shawnee from OKC for the annual Boo on Bell if you want a fun, safe event for the entire family.
+Held in historic downtown on Bell Street, the event is presented by Safe Events for Families and Visit Shawnee and offers carnival games, live music, storytelling, costume contests (for dogs too), a car show, trick-or-treating, food trucks, and much more.
+The festivities take place on October 24-26, 2019.

-Each year, the city of Mustang hosts a Spooktacular Halloween Carnival and Festival featuring a petting zoo, train rides, games, and more—all absolutely free.
+Each year, the city of Mustang about 18 miles from OKC hosts a Spooktacular Halloween Carnival and Festival featuring a petting zoo, train rides, food trucks, numerous games, a maze, and more—all absolutely free.
 Held at Wild Horse Park and organized by the city's Parks and Recreation Department, it includes a special area for the little kids, and there are concessions available on-site for purchase.
-Events in 2018 take place on Saturday, October 27, from 5 to 8 p.m.
+Events usually take place the last Saturday evening of the month.